 Question #2: Where do you think your skills will best fit?

 Of course, it’s not just about how much you want to do the job; it’s also about how well you can do the job in the first place.
 Think about the skills, qualifications, and experience that you have.
 Where do they fit?
 What kinds of roles to they give you the opportunity to try?
 If you’re interested in something enough to develop a genuine level of skill in it, then it’s not going to entirely surprising that jobs that use those skills will be engaging for you.

 Working in a position that allows you to use skills that you have is often and incredibly encouraging experience.
 If you lack a certain set of skills or qualifications that would allow you to do a job that you really want, then don’t be afraid to think long term and work to gain those skills so that you can perform that role at some point in the future.
 Postgraduate education is always a good thing to strive for.

-If you want to work within a creative sector then something like a creative writing masters offers you plenty of the skills you need or a masters in school counseling online can help you move into a career in education.
+If you want to work within a creative sector then something like a creative writing masters offers you plenty of the skills you need can help you move into a career in education.
 The key is to try and figure out what kind of skills you need for your specific career goals.
 A perfect career is something to aspire to.

 Question #3: What are you good at, and what do you hate?

 My SWOT Analysis helped me to figure out that I really hated event management – whereas some people thrive in this type of role.
 It also helped me work out that I loved writing – and that I was terrific at taking large, complex documents (such as whitepapers) and breaking them down for easier reading.
 I loved interviewing people and I loved SEO, coding and uploading digital content.

 You need to have a really honest look at your skills and see where your strengths and weaknesses lie.
 However, it’s important to be realistic – remember no one likes every element of their job; there are always challenges we will need to overcome.

 Your perfect career could be right around the corner